panchunxiao/clean_data_project/README.md

 This repository is about the data tidying of the dataset of Human Activity Recognition Using Smartphones

+First of all, the zip file of data is 270mb, which is very big, so I didn't upload to github.

 Files CodeBook.md a code book that describes the variables, the data, and any transformations or work